Fox lawsuit highlights effects of conspiracies on Dominion

 That sudden turnabout in fortunes for the Colorado-based voting machine company is at the heart of a $1.6 billion defamation lawsuit it has filed against Fox News, with the trial scheduled to begin in mid-April.
 Dominion claims Fox defamed it by repeatedly airing false claims about the company’s voting machines and software.
 Court records and testimony revealed that several Fox hosts and executives didn’t believe the claims pushed by former President Donald Trump and his allies since the 2020 election but continued to air them, in part because they were worried about losing viewers.

-Fox has argued the network was reporting on allegations that were newsworthy as Trump and his Republican allies contested his loss to Democrat Joe Biden.
-The network has said Dominion has been overstating its value, could not have suffered damages in the amounts it is claiming and has played down security concerns about its machines.
-Fox lawyers also argue that documents produced in the case show Dominion is in a solid financial position.
+Fox has argued the network was reporting on allegations that were newsworthy as Trump and his Republican allies contested his loss to Joe Biden, a Democrat.
+The network has said Dominion has been overstating its value, could not have suffered damages in the amounts it is claiming and has downplayed security concerns about its machines.
+Its attorneys also argue that documents produced in the case show Dominion is in a solid financial position.

-“The case has no merit, and the outrageous damage claim only highlights its naked attempt to suppress legitimate speech protected by our Constitution," Fox said in a statement.
+"Dominion's lawsuit has always been more about what will generate headlines than what can withstand legal and factual scrutiny …,” Fox said in a statement.

 The same estimate projected Dominion has already suffered $72.3 million in lost opportunities, which includes potential contract extensions, additional equipment sales and service contracts with existing customers, and new business.